 Public computers with Internet Access are available in both the adult and children’s libraries.
-Users must have a valid library card to access the computers and must register at the circulation desk.
+Users should have a valid library card to access the computers and must register at the circulation desk (if a user does not have a card, alternate arrangements can be made).
 Free public Wi-Fi is available.
 Fee of $0.25 per sheet for printed copies with only black and white prints available.

 eBooks and Downloadable Audiobooks

-Clinton County residents must have a library card in good standing and the library code to check out books.
-Call your local library to acquire the code. eBooks can be read on your computer, smartphone, iPad or tablet, and most eBook readers, including Kindle.
-Audiobooks will play on computers and most portable devices.
-Most applications will require some form of software download from the Overdrive website to manipulate the files to play on your device.
+eBooks and Audiobooks can be accessed via the Overdrive/Libby platform.
+Patrons must have a library card in good standing and the library code to check out books.
+Your Clinton County Libraries card number is your access number. eBooks can be read on your computer, smartphone, iPad or tablet, and most eBook readers, including Kindle.
+Audiobooks will play on computers and most portable devices via the Overdrive/Libby app.

 Historic Photo File